Module 1: Theory and Design

 1. Draws on foundational theories and simulation pedagogy when teaching simulation

-• articulates how a personal philosophy aligns with theories and philosophies for using simulation to facilitate teaching and learning
+• Articulates how one’s personal educational philosophy aligns with theories and philosophies for using simulation;

-• reflects on one’s skills, knowledge, and performance as a simulation instructor
+• Critically reflects on one’s skills, knowledge, attitude, and performance as a simulationist;

-• identifies components of a safe learning environment for learners engaged in simulation-based practice experiences
+• Appraises components of a safe learning environment for participants engaged in a simulation-based experience;

-• utilizes comprehensive and appropriate templates for simulation scenarios
+• Utilizes comprehensive and appropriate templates for simulation-based experiences;

-• identifies appropriate physical and human resources in creating simulations for the range of simulation typologies
+• Justifies the use of appropriate physical and human resources when designing simulations that use a range of modalities;

-• applies simulation principles and operational logistics in the use of simulation scenarios
+• Applies evidence-informed best practices and operational logistics in simulation design

-• adapts the simulation scenario to the needs, skill levels, and diversity of learners prior to a simulation scenario
+• adapts the simulation experience to the needs, skill levels, and diversity of intended learners;

-• determines the length and frequency of simulation-based experiences in relation to the complexity, prevalence of the problem, and nature of the learning outcome
+• Determines the length and frequency of a simulation-based experience in relation to the complexity, context, prevalence of the problem, and the learning outcomes;

 Required Course Textbook